-Orkney in autumn can be a wild and wonderful place.
+Only in Scotland can you experience the wild and wonderful island of Orkney in the autumn.
 It’s a season of real contrasts in the islands, with the chances of golden skies and sunsets as common as stormy seas and windy weather.
 And, from walks to talks, and wildlife to wave-watching, there’s always something to do in Orkney during the autumn months, even for a short holiday break over a long week end.
 Here are a few favourites from our Orkney guest blogger Andrew Learmonth.

 1. Get a beach to yourself

 With more than 500 miles of coastline, there’s almost certainly a stretch of sand waiting just for you in Orkney this autumn.
 What could be better than a long, lazy walk on your own private Orkney beach, with just the sea breeze and seals for company?
 Try the enchanting boulder beach of Rackwick Bay on the Island of Hoy, or the stunning Tresness with its massive sand dunes on the Island of Sanday.

 Only in Scotland can you encounter such incredible Orcadian history!
 Mysterious Neolithic sites like the Ring of Brodgar and the Standing Stones of Stenness are amazingly atmospheric in the autumn, and you can take advantage of free tours at both stone circles too.

 Only in Scotland can you meet the unique Orkney’s creative community.
 Featuring a wide range of creative work from knitwear and pottery to traditional furniture and jewellery, the Creative Orkney Trail gives you the perfect excuse to meet some very talented makers and explore their workshops and galleries all year-round.

 4. Wild Orkney